krootee/Ghost/README.md

 - [ ] Change the Q1 transistor schematic component to use Q_NPN_BEC
 - [ ] Fix missing trace between R7 and D3(red)
 - [ ] Move LEDs to a more visible place.
 They are under Teensy USB now.
+- [ ] Move MPU-6050 to the center of the board.
+- [ ] Make sure I have four mountingholes for acrylic cover
+- [ ] Current size is about 90mm x 63mm.
+Try to reduce to "Sick of Beige" size 80x49 or 70x43.

 #### Car
 - [ ] Change the steering servo
 - [ ] Mount wheel encoder
 - [ ] Create mount for IR sensors
 - [ ] Figure out which battery to use
+- [ ] Mount new motor.
+- [ ] Figure out the gears for the motor

+#### Other
+- [ ] Laser-cut an acrylic cover for PCB

 ## Bill of materials / Partlist